funwithflutter/fun-with-flutter-blog/content/posts/proxy-flutter-apps.md

 ## Conclusion ##

 It is important to understand the basics of SSL Certificates and how HTTPS works before altering logic related to the security of your application's network traffic.
-Adding a self-signed certificate to your applications trust store is quite simple to do, but should still be done with caution.
+Adding a self-signed certificate to your application's trust store is quite simple to do, but should still be done with caution.
 Do not take the easy route when it comes to the security of your application.

-But done correctly, you will have an easy way to intercept and inspect the underlying network traffic that your application generates.
+Done correctly, you will have an easy way to intercept and inspect the underlying network traffic that your application generates.